joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-02-03-writeup-curvature.md

 ### Parallel transport on the sphere

-Now we're going to compute the covariant derivative of the tangent vector as we move around a line of latitude, i.e. a parallel of the sphere.
-To do this, we need to know the metric and the Christoffel symbols.
+Now we're going to see how the tangent vector behaves during parallel transport on the sphere.
+To do this, we will compute the covariant derivative of the tangent vector as we move around a line of latitude, i.e. a parallel of the sphere, and set it equal to zero.

 When we set the covariant derivative $D_m t^n$ equal to zero, we'll get differential equations that tell us how the components of $\mathbf{t}$ change with the angle $\phi$ around the sphere.
 The metric on the surface of the sphere is ${ds^2 = r^2 d\theta^2 + r^2 \cos^2\theta d\phi^2}$ or on the parallel of the unit sphere

 $$ g(\theta, \phi) = r^2\left(\begin{array}\ 1 & 0 \\ 0 & \cos^2\theta \end{array}\right). $$

-Now we can find the Christoffel symbols. because $g_{\theta\phi} = 0$ and $g_{\theta\theta} = 1,$
+Now we can find the Christoffel symbols.

+Because $g_{\theta\phi} = 0$ and $g_{\theta\theta} = 1,$

 $$ \Gamma^\theta_{\theta\theta} = \frac12 g^{\theta\theta}\left(\partial_\phi g_{\theta\theta} + \partial_\theta g_{\theta\phi} - \partial_\theta g_{\theta\phi}\right) + \frac12 g^{\theta\phi}\left(\partial_\theta g_{\phi\theta} + \partial_\theta g_{\phi\theta} - \partial_\phi g_{\theta\theta}\right) = 0. $$